 Next to the Guadalhorce river before reaching Malaga I went hunting on a recently plowed field walking toward the sea.
 I was very surprised to find pieces of amphora which had been dug up by the agriculture machine.
 I now know that this area used to be a harbor in old times and that in those amphoras olive oil was being kept.

 Bears Ears and the Grand Staircase-Escalante

-Being convinced one should preserve ones archaeological inheritance I was more than shocked to recently hear some nearly unbelievable news from America.
+Being convinced one should preserve one’s archaeological inheritance, I was shocked to hear some unbelievable news from America.

-How come, time and time again, human greed overrules common sense for the preservation of the histories of our land.
+How come, time and time again, human greed overrules common sense to preserve the histories of our land.
 The beautiful and valuable things that exist on our planet are being annihilated because of a few dollars?

 The Bear’s Ears National Monument is located in southeastern Utah, next to the Grand Canyon Recreation Area.
-The monument was created by President Barack Obama on December 28, 2016, and originally encompassed over 1,350,000 acres (547,000 hectares) of land.
+President Barack Obama created the monument on December 28, 2016, and originally encompassed over 1,350,000 acres (547,000 hectares) of land.
 The Trump administration is going to reduce this area by an astounding 85% to 201,876 acres (81,696 ha).

 The Grand Staircase-Escalante was designated a national monument by President Bill Clinton in 1996 and originally was over 1,880,000 acres (760,000 ha).
 President Donald Trump ordered the monument’s size be reduced by 47% to just over 1 million acres.
 The benefactor of these reductions will be the oil and gas industry as well as coal and uranium mining companies.